doubleyou/redis_pool/README.md

         Name = atom()

-          Execute a command in a specific pool of connections
+          Execute a command in a specific pool of connections or a specific connection

         Timeout = number()